 Headroom : Hmmmm, well observed.
 It’s due to a few reasons in my opinion.
 Firstly I am a little overkill about my music and spend a lot more time on every detail than I perhaps should.
 The fact that I spend so long on individual songs often means I end up hating them before they’re complete, so I waste a lot of time and music this way.
 Secondly finishing the tracks requires lengthy sessions in the studio and the last year was pretty busy on the gig front, which has made focusing and finalizing stuff difficult.
 Thirdly is the lack of real deadlines nowadays.
 Most third party labels used to pay you for individual tracks you made and gave you a deadline to wrap it up by.
 This was important for me as I will tweak a song endlessly without a cut off date.
 At present however, due to the music piracy and resulting low sales, labels can’t afford to pay for the tracks and therefore there are less deadlines.
 I know I should just appoint my own deadlines, which I do, but it’s not quite as effective obviously.

-Headroom : I can’t give an exact date but it will be this year.
+Headroom : I can’t give an exact date but it will be soon.
 It has to be [laughs].
 I have been at odds with what I want it to focus on in [terms of] style.
 One issue people must realize is that it is extremely tough to sit on an album’s worth of music when it takes me so long to write it.
 I need to release tracks as often as possible to maintain an international demand for my live act.
 Without the foreign gigs I would struggle to make a living.
 There have been some delays, yes.
-Last year I did some production work for Freshly Ground, which cost me a couple months.
 There have also been some remix’s and collaborations that had to finished up.
 The album track-list is evolving continuously.

 Headroom : Yes production techniques have changed a bit.
 Earlier on I had to be very creative because I knew less about sound design and mixing techniques.
 Problem with learning more, when you have a tendency to tweak forever, is it’s easy to waste time trying out all the possible options.
 My main focus for my second album is to simplify, write hooks that you can focus on and follow through the song’s journey.
 Less is more sounds easier but it actually shines more attention on those fewer sounds, which then need to be far better chosen and worked.